To be eligible for the National Clinician Scholars program, applicants must be:

 This program embraces diversity and inclusion across multiple dimensions, such as race, ethnicity, gender, age, and socioeconomic status.
 We also encourage applicants from diverse clinical backgrounds.
 The program strongly encourages applications from candidates who will help us expand the perspectives and experiences we bring to our work, thereby improving our ability to help all Americans live healthier lives and get the care they need.

 Want to translate research into action?
 Have questions about NCSP or the application process?
-Learn more by watching one of info sessions with NCSP program directors and Scholars!
+Below you can view the videos for the 2022 information sessions with current program directors and fellows!